WHLO: WHLO

 About 20% of weekdays was dedicated to block programming.
 Between 9:00 a.m. and 1:00 p.m. the station aired mostly nationally known Christian teaching programs from Focus on the Family (James Dobson), In Touch (Charles Stanley), Thru the Bible (J. Vernon McGee), and several others.
-In 1995, Truth for Life (Alistair Begg) was added at 8:30 a.m., shortening the morning show by 30 minutes.
+In 1995, Truth for Life (Alistair Begg) was added at 8:30 am, shortening the morning show by 30 minutes.
 Saturday and Sunday mornings also included paid block programming from various national and local ministries.
 An hour long locally produced talk show aired weekday evenings for a time in the early 1990s.

 The talent produced several niche music programs.
 In 1989, Brad England began hosting a show that focused on Christian Rock called "Solid Rock" that aired from 10:00 p.m until midnight on Saturdays.
 Later it was called "House Party" and hosted by John Hassett.
 In 1996, Brian Brooks began hosting "Classics Lunch", which featured songs that at the time were the Contemporary Christian oldies, mainly from the late 1970s and early 1980s.
 According to GM Garry Meeks, it was the most popular music program they did over the ten years.

 Sometime in the middle 1990s Mortenson relocated the studios from Fairlawn, joining the studios with their FM sister, WTOF, 98.1 at 2780 South Arlington Road.
-In October 1996, the trade paper Christian Research Report(CRR) reported that Mortenson was selling both stations to Salem Communications.
+In October 1996, the trade paper Christian Research Report (CRR) reported that Mortenson was selling both stations to Salem Communications.
 The first week of June 1997 the announcement was made that effective Monday, June 8, music programming would change to one of Salem's inspirational satellite delivered formats, "The Word in Praise".
 The last song played by morning show hosts Brian and Jan, on Friday, June 5, was "Do I Trust You" by Twila Paris.

 In 1998, Salem relocated WHLO's operations to their Independence facility.

 Eventually the music programming was changed to Salem's "Solid Gospel" southern gospel format, another satellite delivered music format.

 In the fall of 2001, WHLO was sold to Clear Channel Communications (which would become iHeartMedia in 2014).
 The station briefly simulcast Hot AC WKDD during this period, and adopted their second talk format (this time featuring syndicated talkers) in June 2002.

 On April 28, 2008, Matt Patrick began a local late-afternoon talk show, which later moved to late mornings.
 Patrick was known as the long-time morning host at WKDD, and continued that role along with the late afternoon show on WHLO.
 In December 2009, Patrick left his programs on both stations.
 In July 2009, WHLO began simulcasting on the FM radio band, via the HD2 (digital radio) subchannel of sister station WRQK (106.9 FM).
 On September 12, 2010, it moved to broadcasting on the HD2 of other sister station WKDD replacing the Club Phusion programming on the station's HD2 signal.